Oral cavity tumors—a look inside the mouth can provide clarity

 Malignant melanoma

-Malignant melanoma is the most common malignant tumor in the oral cavity in dogs.
+Malignant melanoma is the most common malignant tumor occurring in the oral cavity in dogs.
 It is very rare in cats.
-The tumor originates from the pigment cells and is therefore usually dark in color.
-Older dogs and small breeds such as poodles, dachshunds, and cocker spaniels are particularly at risk of developing melanoma.
+The tumor originates from pigment cells and is therefore usually dark in color.
+Older dogs and small dog breeds such as poodles, dachshunds, and cocker spaniels are particularly at risk.

 Squamous cell carcinoma

-Squamous cell carcinoma is the most common malignant tumor of the oral cavity in cats, but it also occurs in dogs.
-This tumor develops from the degeneration of cells in the uppermost layer of the mucous membrane, the squamous epithelium, and often has an inflamed surface.
-They are usually located on or under the tongue, in the throat, or on the oral mucosa.
-Metastases are often found very late in PEK, but the tumor itself already causes considerable damage to the tissue and clear symptoms of the disease.
+Squamous cell carcinoma is the most common malignant oral cavity tumor in cats, but it also occurs in dogs.
+This tumor develops from the cells of the uppermost layer of the mucous membrane, the squamous epithelium, and often has an inflamed surface.
+Squamous cell carcinomas are usually located on or under the tongue, in the throat, or on the oral mucosa.
+Metastases are often only found at a very late stage.
+However, the tumor itself causes considerable damage to the tissue and leads to clear symptoms of the disease.

 Fibrosarcoma

-Fibrosarcomas are very aggressively growing tumors that develop from the connective tissue or mucous membrane of the hard palate and occur mainly in large dog breeds.
-The surface of these tumors can break open and become ulcerated and inflamed.
-Fibrosarcoma metastasizes late but grows infiltratively, which means that it quickly invades surrounding tissue, such as the jawbone.
+Fibrosarcomas are very aggressive tumors that develop from the connective tissue or mucous membrane of the hard palate and occur mainly in large dog breeds.
+The surface of these tumors can break open ulcerously and become inflamed.
+Fibrosarcoma metastasizes late, but grows rapidly in an infiltrative manner (i.e., growing into the surrounding tissue), for example, into the jawbone.

 Osteosarcoma